piskvorky/gensim/README.txt

   Gensim's target audience is the NLP research community and interested general public; gensim is not meant to be a production tool for commercial environments.

-This version has been tested under Python 2.5, but should run on any 2.5 <= Python < 3.0.

 Installation
 ------------